-At the beginning of the second year, students are assigned to this program based on consideration of their request and academic results.
+At the beginning of The English-based Bachelor's Degree programs begin in the first semester of the first year.
+Enrollment in Program of Electronic Devices and Systems occurs in the second year.
+Students are assigned to this program based on consideration of their request and academic results.
 In order to be assigned to this program, students must acquire a total of 34 or more credits in liberal arts education subjects and specialized education subjects by the end of the first year.